 Empty Container gate-out deadline: Wed 12:00

 * Above mentioned VGM closing is applicable only for E-channel submission.
 If you submit VGM manually please ensure that the same is received by Maersk 10 hrs prior to above VGM closing.
 Weighing of the container done by the terminal and sent directly to Maersk : 12:00

 ** Above mentioned VGM closing is applicable only for E-channel submission.
 If you submit VGM manually please ensure that the same is received by Maersk 10 hrs prior to above VGM closing.
 Weighing of the container done by the terminal and sent directly to Maersk : Fri 12:00

 Demurrage and Detention

-- Utilization of equipment inside the terminal + storage
+- Demurrage = container rental inside the terminal + terminal storage.

-- Export: Starts to count the same day as the container is gated in (full), and end the same day as container is loaded on the vessel
+Demurrage starts the same day as container is gated in (full).
+It ends the same day as container is loaded on the vessel.

-- Export: Starts to count the same day as container is gated out (empty), and ends the same day as container is gated in (full).
+Detention starts the same day as container is gated out (empty).
+It ends the same day as container is gated in (full).

 Bill of lading clausing, documentation: